Melvor-Mods-Development/snipeshot/README.md

 ## Install

 Melvor Idle has a way to install mods automatically through the Melvor Mod Manager.
-The game should be found there.
+The mod should be found there.

 To make an update, simply make a zip of all the files you want, including the manifest.json.
 More information is found at the [wiki page](https://wiki.melvoridle.com/w/Mod_Creation).